 5. Use a Humidifier

 Space heaters and central heating systems blast hot dry air through homes or offices.
-A humidifier gets more moisture in the air which is great for preventing a skin dry out.
-For the best results, place a few humidifiers in different rooms to balance the moisture distribution in the rooms.
+A humidifier gets more moisture in the air which is great for preventing skin dry out.
+For the best results, place a few humidifiers in different rooms to balance the moisture distribution.

 6. Use Sunscreen

 Just because it is the winter doesn’t mean you get to escape the rays of the sun.
 The snow glare combined with the winter sun can damage your skin and leave it dry and flaked.
 To avoid this, always apply some sunscreen about 30 minutes before going outside.
-My favorite facial sunscreen is EltaMD UV Daily Tinted Facial Sunscreen Broad-Spectrum SPF40
+The best facial sunscreen is EltaMD UV Daily Tinted Facial Sunscreen Broad-Spectrum SPF40

 7. Drink water

-You’ve probably heard it a million time by now: drinking water every day is one of the easiest ways to keep your skin looking young.
+You’ve probably heard it a million times by now: drinking water every day is one of the easiest ways to keep your skin looking young.

 8. Protect your hands

 Your hands have thinner skin than the other parts of your body and have fewer oil glands.
 As such, it gets harder to keep the hands moist, especially during the winter.
-This leads to cracking and itchiness, to avoid this, wear gloves when going outside and apply more lotion to your hands than other body parts.
-Checkout my favorite hand cream with shea butter.
+This leads to cracking and itchiness.
+To avoid this, wear gloves when going outside and apply more lotion to your hands than other body parts.